purescript-react/purescript-react-basic/generated-docs/React/Basic/DOM.md

 render :: JSX -> Element -> Effect Unit
 ```

+Render or update/re-render a component tree into
+a DOM element.

+Note: Relies on `ReactDOM.render`

 #### `render'`

 ``` purescript
 render' :: JSX -> Element -> Effect Unit -> Effect Unit
 ```

+Render or update/re-render a component tree into
+a DOM element.
+The given Effect is run once the
+DOM update is complete.

+Note: Relies on `ReactDOM.render`

 #### `hydrate`